ritaeperjesi/diploma/diary.md

 I'm wondering if I should have used the argentinian english option, maybe that understands accents better, although i don't think Mario would have a strong accent.

 ### 2022.11.26.
 I formatted the interview better, and started color coding it, but than I realised I want to ask Lena about the #-s I'm using, if it is a good idea.
+I've been thinking a lot about Mario's insight, that the social aspect is very important.
+I also mainly keep doing duolingo,because I see my friends advancing and I don't want to be behind.

 ### 2022.11.28.
 I followed along twine tutorials for making the prototype.

 ### 2022.11.29.
 The book arrived, that I ordered a long time ago.
 Code as Creative Medium.
 It's supernice, I've been reading it and marking almost everything, as it's about teaching creative coding.
+I implemented some of the quotes to my writing, also looked up things referenced in the book.

+### 2022.11.30.
+I prepared to have an interview, but I didn't send a reminder about it, so Ati forgot about it.
+I was reading and writing further about creative coders.

+### 2022.11.31.
+I read more.
+I wrote more.
+I went through the exercises the book suggests, which ones could be relevant for my book.

+### 2022.12.1.
+I had an interview with Ati.
+I transcribed the half of it.
+He showed me a plugin for googlemeets for transcribing ,it seems good, i'll try it next time.
+He said really interesting insights, i was very happy.
+I think my questions are good.
+His job is to make such interviews as a UX researcher, and I asked for feedback, and he said i did it well.
+We had the Thesis Team meeting with Mario and Agustin.
+I was mostly in the need for discussing through the technological part, as I have doubt about the Unity way to go.
+Also about the Twine way.
+We discussed, and a website sounds the most reasonable and most expandable for the future in case I want more technology.
+I also realized that I want to do the book first, and then decide how to extend it with digitality.

+### 2022.12.2.
+I finished transcribing the interview with Ati, and I asked Juliane and Rachel to do an interview with me, as I realized that most of the people I interview are men.
+I feel these discussions very valuable for making a better book.
+I also enjoy the transcribing process, it helps to understand and review ideas more.
+I created an indesign file for the book, because it feels better to work in that and has more of a book format than google doc.
+I came up with two new exercises, which are more creative.
+I decided to have some open ended tasks, to inspire creativity.